 The brutal climb to Murietta Falls is one of the most challenging in the Bay Area, exceeded only by the hike to Rose Peak, which is the same hike with an extra 1000 feet of climbing tacked on.
 It’s also one of the most remote trails in the Bay Area.

-Despite all the climbing and the remoteness, there isn’t any really dramatic scenery on the hike.
+Although there are plenty of very nice, wide-open spaces on the trail, there's surprisingly little really dramatic scenery given all the climbing and remoteness.
 In fact the land at the top of the hike is used for ranching and is very ordinary-looking for the East Bay.

 Although there are some wooded sections, most of the hike is in the sun.